A uniform kernel trick for high-dimensional two-sample problems: Empirical results

-In this empirical study we compare SKD, the kernel distance-based test (GKD) of \cite{Gretton2008} and a popular contribution to this topic: the energy test (ET); see \cite{Szekely-Rizzo-2017}, \cite{EnergyPackage2022}.
-The present empirical study is intended just as an illustration of our proposal.
-Therefore, it is very far from exhaustive.
-No attempt is made to draw any definitive conclusion on the performance of our method when compared with others.
-A much more detailed experiment, including additional models and competitors, as well as variants and sub-variants of them, might be perhaps worthwhile, but this is definitely beyond the scope of this paper.
+The present empirical study is intended as an illustration of our proposal.
+Therefore, it is far from exhaustive.
+In particular, in which concerns SKD method, there is a considerable room to check the influence of different grids for the optimization on $\lambda$.
+A much more detailed experiment, including additional models and competitors might be worthwhile, but this is beyond the scope of this paper.

-\textsl{The models}
+\subsubsection{The models}

-We include the models in \cite{Gretton2008}, based on Gaussian distributions (with different means and diagonal covariance matrices).
-These authors convincingly show the benefits of their proposal compared to other more classical approaches when the dimension is large.
-In addition to such models, we have included new scenarios with functional data corresponding to trajectories of Gaussian processes in $\mathrm{L}^{2}([0,1])$.
-In this regard, let us note that all the considered tests (GKD, SKD, and ET) can be apply in the functional setting: while GKD and SKD depend on the aggregated matrix $\left(k_{\lambda}\left(Z_{i},Z_{j}\right)\right)_{i,j=1}^{n+m}$, where $Z_{l}=X_{l}$ for $l=1,\ldots,n$ and $Z_{n+l}=Y_{l}$ for $l=1,\ldots,m$, the ET method uses cross-distances of the data in the sample space.
+We include the models in \cite{Fukumizu2007}, based on Gaussian distributions in high dimension with different means and diagonal covariance matrices.
+In addition, we also consider a new scenario with functional data corresponding to trajectories of Gaussian processes in $\operatorname{L}^{2}([0,1])$.
+We note that all the considered tests can be applied in the functional setting: GKD, SKD, GKDSplit and GKDSplitOpt are based on the aggregated matrix $\left(k_{\lambda}\left(Z_{i},Z_{j}\right)\right)_{i,j=1}^{n+m}$, where $Z_{l}=X_{l}$ for $l\in\{1,\ldots,n\}$ and $Z_{n+l}=Y_{l}$ for $l\in\{1,\ldots,m\}$.
+ET uses cross-distances between the data in the sample space.